kaihendry/dabase.com/content/blog/terraform.md

 If you rename a stack, you must remember to rename the state file or location else you will have headaches deluxe.

-## Blast factor
+## Blast radius

 Most organisations split their IaC arbitrarily into different stacks.
-More stacks, the more difficult to deploy the complete infrastructure or just one service.
+The more stacks, the more difficult to deploy the complete infrastructure or just one service if someone decided to split it up.
+Painful.

 ## Time outs